ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/serviceaccounts.md

 Offer additional attributes to define.
 This can be either a hashtable or an object and can contain any writeable properties a gMSA can have in your organization.

+### OldNames

+A list of previous names the gMSA held.
+This causes the ADMF to trigger rename actions.